 In the late 80s, the universal movement has begun to go through the path of sustainability.
 In the meantime, researchers have been trying to introduce new green technologies and strategies to employ renewable and sustainable resources and reduce carbon footprint and greenhouse gas emissions [1].
 The concept of sustainability has become an indispensable part of the building industry [2] due to its significant impact on the natural environment [3].
 For instance, more than one-third of the total world energy consumption and greenhouse gas emissions are generated through the life cycle of buildings from construction to operation, demolition and disposal [4].
-Hence, sustainable (or green) buildings have gained recognition to overcome these issues by taking proper measures [5].
+Hence, sustainable (or green) buildings have gained recognition to overcome these issues by taking proper measures [5,6].

 Green buildings are now considered an essential element towards sustainable development.
-A green building is typically defined to be an environmentally friendly and energy-efficient structure, operating sustainably for the consumption of energy, water and other resources with the minimum generation of wastewater and solid waste as well as resource recovery and reuse such as rainwater harvesting, greywater recycling, anaerobic digestion and composting [6].
-In general, water and energy efficiency, durability, occupants' comfort, and a high proportion of recyclable materials are the most important characteristics of green buildings [7].
-Official organisations, independent institutes and many researchers also work on sustainability indicators and assessment criteria which have led to several green buildings evaluation tools [8].
+A green building is typically defined to be an environmentally friendly and energy-efficient structure, operating sustainably for the consumption of energy, water and other resources with the minimum generation of wastewater and solid waste as well as resource recovery and reuse such as rainwater harvesting, greywater recycling, anaerobic digestion and composting [7].
+In general, water and energy efficiency, durability, occupants' comfort, and a high proportion of recyclable materials are the most important characteristics of green buildings [8].
+Official organisations, independent institutes and many researchers also work on sustainability indicators and assessment criteria which have led to several green buildings evaluation tools [9].
 During the past decades, two types of building sustainability assessment tools have emerged.
 The first type is based on the system criteria defined for a project while the second one relies on life cycle assessment (LCA) methodologies.
-The criteria-based tools are basically point-based systems for a set of pre-defined indicators that finally reward a project based on the level of reduction in environmental impacts
+The criteria-based tools are basically point-based https://doi.org/10.1016/j.buildenv.2022.109473